SMPTE/ris-osvp-metadata-camdkit/index.md

                   "maximum": 2147483647
                 }
               },
-              "description": "Photosite resolution of the active area of the camera sensor in pixels ", "units": "pixel"
+              "description": "Photosite resolution of the active area of the camera sensor in pixels", "units": "pixel"
             },
             "anamorphicSqueeze": {